Tejas-Sinroja/Academic-Ai-Assistant/README.md

 2. The system will extract text content page by page
 3. Generate structured notes that preserve the document's organization

+### Advanced PDF & Notes Chat (New!)
+The PDF Chat feature allows you to have intelligent conversations with your study materials:

+1. **PDF Upload**: Upload any PDF document to chat with its content
+2. **Notes Integration**: Select from your saved notes to ask questions
+3. **Multi-Source Knowledge Base**: Combine multiple documents (notes, PDFs, syllabi) into a unified knowledge base
+4. **Retrieval-Augmented Generation (RAG)**: Get precise answers with references to specific sections of your documents
+5. **Source Attribution**: Every answer includes citations to the specific parts of the documents where the information was found
+6. **Intelligent Chunking**: Documents are automatically divided into optimal segments for accurate retrieval
+7. **Context-Aware Responses**: The system understands the context of your questions in relation to your documents

 ## Requirements

 - Python 3.8+
 - PostgreSQL 12+
 - Groq API key (for all LLM capabilities - this project does not use OpenAI)
+- HuggingFace's all-MiniLM-L6-v2 model (automatically downloaded for embeddings)

 ## Installation